Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 Human lymphocyte antigen B27, human leukocyte A antigen, white blood cell antigens, histocompatibility leukocyte A antigen

 This test looks for HLA-B27, an antigen, or protein, found on the surface of infection-fighting white blood cells.
 If you have HLA-B27, you may have an autoimmune disease.
 Autoimmune diseases occur when your immune system sees its own cells as foreign invaders and destroys them.
-The most common autoimmune disorders associated with HLA-B27 antigens are ankylosing spondylitis, a form of arthritis that affects the spine; juvenile arthritis, which occurs in children; and reactive arthritis, or Reiter's syndrome, a type of arthritis in the joints.
+The most common autoimmune disorders associated with HLA-B27 antigens are:

-You might have this test if your doctor suspects that you have ankylosing spondylitis because of pain and stiffness in your back, neck, or chest.
+You might have this test if your healthcare provider suspects that you have ankylosing spondylitis because of pain and stiffness in your back, neck, or chest.
 This is especially true if you are a man and have symptoms in your early 30s.